 • Emergency living costs

 For more details, please read the Hardship Fund Guidance Document.
 It is very important that you read the guidance thoroughly to avoid delays in the processing of your application.
-Missing information from applicants is the primary reason for applications which are delayed.
+Missing information from applicants is the primary reason for applications that are delayed.

 If you have any queries about the guidance, please email su.advice@lse.ac.uk.